Prefab Extensions – Is a Prefabricated or Modular Extension Right for You?

 Prefab extensions are growing in popularity for those seeking out cost and time-effective ways to add more space to their home.
 While brick and block remains the preferred construction method for many homeowners who want to add extra living space to their property, off-site construction methods that involve some degree of factory prefabrication are becoming a great alternative.

 Often, prefab extensions will feature some form of timber or steel frame modular structure, which is pre-designed and manufactured under factory-controlled conditions.
-This allows a fast installation process, as the pieces just need to be assembled.
+This allows prefab extensions to be installed quickly, as the pieces just need to be assembled on site.

-Let’s take a look at what goes into prefab extensions and where to begin when specifying a modular structure.
+Let’s take a look at what goes into a prefab extension and where to begin when specifying a modular extension structure.

 What Are the Options For Prefab Extensions?